 Frequently asked questions

 We Need Us launched on 6th October 2014 on TheSpace.org - an online platform for digital art.
-It was re-commissioned by NEoN (North East of North) in 2018 for the NEoN Digital Art Festival in Dundee, with support from the Open Data Institute.

 What is an online animated artwork?